AncaGabi/Ubiquiti/README.md

 Additionally, I have found 3 bugs on https://store.ui.com/ while preparing for the initial interview.
 I have documented them in a separate file (not with all the details I would normally add in Jira, but enough to understand the issue).

 Mention for both cases: I usually add the screenshots / videos in Jira, here you can find them as separate files.
 For each file there is a mention in the reports where I would normally add the screenshot/video in Jira.

+In console some errors can be seen.
+Investigation for those errors is needed to see if there is real impact on functionality.